tundish/tea_and_sympathy/tas/dlg/00_introduction.rst

 .. condition:: PLAYER.state tas.types.Location.hall
 .. condition:: DRAMA.state 0

-We get the squeak of a door.
+There is the squeak of a door.

 From semi-darkness, the bare floor is suddenly bathed in tobacco and tungsten.